 When we talk about therapy in this context, what we’re really talking about is psychotherapy.
 Psychotherapy is person-to-person treatment or management of mental health problems, disorders, and general mental health upkeep.
 Many people seek out a mental health professional for a specific mental health problem like anxiety, depression, post-traumatic stress disorder, or addiction, but therapy can be a useful tool for anyone.
-There are types of therapy dedicated to relationships both familial and intimate, grief, loss, illness, break-ups, work stress, existential crises, personal development, and more.
+There are types of therapy dedicated to relationships both familial and intimate, grief, loss, illness, breakups, work stress, existential crises, personal development, and more.

 Nearly half of U.S. adults will experience a mental illness in their lifetime, but many of them still don’t seek treatment because of myths surrounding therapy.
 Let’s break down those myths:

 Many people need therapy to deal with mental health problems, but many others simply want an objective professional to help them navigate some of the trickier areas of life.
-Both are perfectly valid and excellent uses of therapists’ skillsets.
+Both are perfectly valid and excellent uses of therapists’ skill sets.

 An LPC or LMHC has a minimum education requirement of a Master’s in Counseling, along with a great deal of training and state certification.
 Counselors like these can help people develop a better relationship with their mental health, learning strategies to cope with their emotions.

 LCSWs are usually referred to as clinical social workers or just social workers.
-They will have a Master’s degree in social work and undergone thousands of supervised hours.
+They will have a Master’s degree in social work and have undergone thousands of supervised hours.
 It’s common to associate licensed clinical social workers with working in community related fields, but some of these social workers do maintain private practices.

 For every type of therapist and every type of problem, there are even more types of therapy.
 Understanding the different types of treatment should help you in your search for the right therapist, but know that most therapists will employ a mix of these techniques for each individual patient.
-If any technique stands out to you as interesting, or like something you’d like to avoid, you can ask any potential therapist about their experience with that technique during your first consultation.

 Cognitive Behavioral Therapy (CBT) is a type of short-term therapy focused on changing how you relate to your thoughts and how those thoughts affect your behavior.
 CBT is not one technique, but encompasses some of the more widely known techniques like Cognitive Therapy, Dialectical Behavior Therapy, and others.